Avaya Unified Communications Management

-Avaya Unified Communications Management in computer networking is the name of a collection of GUI software programs from Avaya utilizing a service-oriented architecture (SOA) that serves as a foundation for unifying configuration and monitoring of Avaya Unified Communications Servers and data systems.
+Avaya Unified Communications Management in Computer Networking is the name of a collection of GUI software programs from Avaya.
+It uses a service-oriented architecture (SOA) that serves as a foundation forunifying the configuration and monitoring of Avaya Unified Communications Servers and data systems.

 History

 Origins

 These management tools were originally named and created by Synoptics, carried on by Bay Networks, and later updated with the family name Unified Communications Management by Nortel.
-The products, in a similar fashion as the Optivity product predecessors are notable for their innovative use of web browser based user interface not only for access to network management data, but also for configuration of the network.
-This was something which heretofore was only possible with an installed binary application.
+The products, in a similar fashion as the Optivity product predecessors, are notable for their innovative use of a web browser-based user interface not only for access to network management data, but also for the configuration of the network.
+This was something that, heretofore, was only possible with an installed binary application.

 Version history

-In June 1996, release 7.0 included the Optivity Network Management System, which included version 7.0 which provided SNMP based auto-discovery of the data network switches, analysis, planning tools, policy services, and telephony management.
-This management tool was rated very high by Info World with an analysis of the tools from Bay Networks, HP, 3Com, and Network General solutions, with HP open view receiving the highest marks.
+In June 1996, release 7.0 included the Optivity Network Management System, which included version 7.0 which provided SNMP-based auto-discovery of the data network switches, analysis, planning tools, policy services, and telephony management.
+This management tool was rated very highly by Info World with an analysis of the tools from Bay Networks, HP, 3Com, and Network General Solutions, with HP Open View receiving the highest marks.

 Capabilities

-The products in the Unified Communications Management (UCM) suite integrate into the same SOA based Web Services framework to provide a comprehensive set of management capabilities all available through a web browser single sign on.
-Web browser sessions of the Unified Communications Management Suite use HTTP Secure sessions to provide access to the UCM Home Page.
-From the UCM Home page, each user can access any of the UCM applications by clicking on the application link from the navigation bar on the left hand side of the page.
+The products in the Unified Communications Management (UCM) suite integrate into the same SOA-based Web Services framework to provide a comprehensive [7] set of management capabilities all available through a web browser [8] single sign-on.
+Web browser [9] sessions of the Unified Communications Management Suite use HTTP Secure sessions to provide access to the UCM Home Page.
+From the UCM Home page, each user can access any of the UCM applications by clicking on the application link from the navigation bar on the left-hand side of the page.